Evaluation of myxomatous mitral valve disease in dogs

 Fig. 1.
 Number of dogs suspected of MMVD and dogs diagnosed with MMVD at Procare Veterinary Hospital

-Figure 1 shows that 232/3,840 dogs (6.04%) were suspected of having cardiac disease based on clinical signs such as heart murmur, coughing, and reduced exercise tolerance.
+According to Figure 1, 232/3,840 dogs (6.04%) were suspected of cardiac disease based on clinical signs such as heart murmur, coughing, and reduced exercise tolerance.
 Echocardiography confirmed MMVD in 84/232 dogs (36.21%), corresponding to 2.19% of all examined dogs.
-This proportion is consistent with previous studies in small and medium-sized dogs (Borgarelli and Buchanan, 2012).

 3.2.
 Frequency of clinical signs in dogs with MMVD